mschmulen/doc-buddy/prompt.md

 the Yanmar 3YM30E
 -->

-- Nayru's engine is a Yanmar 3YM30E
+- Nouanni's engine is a Yanmar 3YM30E
-- Nayru has a B3 30 water boiler
+- Nouanni has a B3 30 water boiler